Berwick, Kansas

 Berwick is an unincorporated community in Nemaha County, Kansas, United States.

 History

 Berwick was a station on the Chicago, Rock Island and Pacific Railroad.

 In 1916, Berwick contained but four houses.

 A post office was opened in Berwick in 1887, and remained in operation until it was discontinued in 1937.

 Education

-The community is served by Prairie Hills USD 113 public school district.
+This community and nearby rural areas are served by Prairie Hills USD 113 public school district.